top of page

 9. Ramp

-Ramp's doing what we call "The You Talkin' To Me Principle."
+Ramp's doing what I call "The You Talkin' To Me Principle."

 "Time is money.
 Save both," says Ramp's headline.